 Procedure Comments Determine whether the DD has developed and implemented appropriate, written risk-based procedures for conducting ongoing CDD for all customers, including virtual currency automated teller machine (ATM) owner or operator customers, and that these procedures enable the DD to: Understand the nature and purpose of the customer relationship in order to develop a customer risk profile.
-Conduct ongoing monitoring: for the purpose of identifying and reporting suspicious transactions, and on a risk basis, to maintain and update customer information, including information regarding the beneficial owner(s) of legal entity customers.
-Use customer information and the customer risk profile to understand the types of transactions in which a particular customer would be expected to engage, and to establish a baseline against which suspicious transactions are identified. customer risk profiles that identify the specific risks
+Conduct ongoing monitoring: 2.
+Determine whether the DD, as part of the overall CDD program, has effective processes to develop customer risk profiles that identify the specific risks